SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here: (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publication date = last 5 years): https://www.webofscience.com/wos/woscc/summary/b01d5e06-eaa1-4c12-9890-c9bd88847dab-b77908c1/relevance/1

 ## 2. General notes